goharbor/community/proposals/new/webhook.md

 | Delete |        Y        |       N        |    N    |   N   |
 |  List  |        Y        |       Y        |    N    |   N   |
 |  Test  |        Y        |       N        |    N    |   N   |

+## Non-Goals

+1. Email handler is not included in this proposal, but it will be implemented in future.
+2. Replication event is also not included in this proposal, but it is in our plan.